Optimal auction duration: A price formation viewpoint: Introduction

-To compare the different auction durations ($0$ corresponding to the CLOB market), we consider as a metric the integrated quadratic error between the efficient price and the clearing price, denoted by $Z_t$:

-with $N^{cl}_t$ the number of cleared auctions before time $t$.
-Thus $Z_t$ measures the realized error of the clearing price and therefore the quality of the price formation process\footnote{Note that we of course have in mind cases with relatively frequent auctions during the day, so that $Z_t$ is close to the integral of the quadratic error between the clearing price and the efficient price over the day.}.
-We define our optimal auction duration as the one leading to the smallest value for $Z_t$, asymptotically as $t$ goes to infinity.
-Using the regeneration property for the marker order flow, we can show that

-The optimal auction duration is therefore a minimizer of $E(h)$.
-We are able to provide a semi-explicit expression for $E(h)$ in a very general setting for the market order flow counting processes $(N^a, N^b)$.
-In the Poisson case, we even obtain a closed-form formula. \\

 In CLOB markets, there is competition between market makers optimizing their quotes and market takers search for suitable execution times.
 In auction markets, market takers have an additional possibility to access cheap liquidity: they can try to match their orders with other market orders sent in the opposite direction.
 For example if a large volume of buy market orders is sent before the auction clearing, it is a good opportunity for selling market takers to execute their orders at a good price.
 In this context, a new form of competition between buying and selling market takers may arise, with market makers playing a side role.
 We also investigate this situation where market takers are strategic and act optimally in order to reduce their trading costs.
 We notably show that there exists a Nash equilibrium for this game.
-In this framework, we can compute the function $E$ too, and thus find an optimal auction duration.
-From a mathematical point of view, the existence of a Nash equilibrium in this type of problems is up to our knowledge new and extends the results of \cite{hamadene2014bang} to the case of counting processes.\\
+In this framework, we can compute the function $E$ too, and thus find an optimal auction duration.\\